samiBouchnafa/BlockchainCTF/Hacking with yul/rewarderReport.md

 forge test --match-test testWithdrawMalicious -vv
 ```
 "And the test should pass once more, indicating that a revert occurred."
-Below is the test script:
+Below is the test script, please note that it will only function within a Foundry project environment :

 ```java
 pragma solidity ^0.8.18;